-(4) Full-time employees will receive one (1) year of Credited Service for each 1801 paid hours in Covered Employment in a calendar year beginning on or after January 1, 2008.
+- (4) Full-time employees will receive one (1) year of Credited Service for each 1801 paid hours in Covered Employment in a calendar year beginning on or after January 1, 2008.
 Employees will receive partial years of Credited Service in monthly increments (i.e., one month if employee worked 150 or more hours in Covered Employment in that month).
-For purposes of earning service credit for the service pensions only, full-time employees will receive one week of service credit if he has one hour of service in Covered Employment.
-For service pensions only, if an employee has 0-19 weeks of service credit, he shall not receive any service credit for that calendar year.
-If he has 20-39 weeks of service credit for that calendar year.
-If he has 0 credit and the denominator is 40.
-If the employee has 40 weeks of service credit and the denominator dar year, he shall receive one year of service credit.

-(5) The Employer will be responsible for funding the UPS/IBT Plan as required by applicable law.

-(6) In addition to the normal benefit provided in paragraph (2) above, there shall be a service benefit payable after twenty (20), twenty-five (25), thirty (30) and thirty-five (35) years of full-time service.
+For purposes of earning service credit for the service pensions only, full-time employees will receive one week of service credit if they have one hour of service in Covered Employment.
+For service pensions only, if an employee has 0-19 weeks of service credit, they shall not receive any service credit for that calendar year.
+If they have 20-39 weeks of service credit, the amount of credit for that year will be equal to a fraction the numerator of which is the number of weeks of credit and the denominator is 40.
+If the employee has 40 weeks of service credit for that calendar year, they shall receive one year of service credit. - (5) The Employer will be responsible for funding the UPS/IBT Plan as required by applicable law. - (6) In addition to the normal benefit provided in paragraph (2) above, there shall be a service benefit payable after twenty (20), twenty-five (25), thirty (30) and thirty-five (35) years of full-time service.
 There is a twenty (20) year benefit for anyone who has reached age 50 and the amount will vary based on the person's age.
 There is a twenty-five (25) year service retirement benefit for anyone who has twenty-five years of service regardless of age, which shall be \$2,000 per month if less than age 57 when benefits commence and \$2,500 per month if at least 57 when benefits commence.
 The benefit for the thirty (30) year service retirement shall be \$3,400 per month regardless of the age of the retiring employee.
-The benefit for thirty-five (35) years service retirement shall be \$3,900 per month regardless of the age of the retiring employee.
+The benefit for thirty-five (35) years' service retirement shall be \$3,900 per month regardless of the age of the retiring employee.
 The plan document shall specify the amounts for the 20 year service pension, eligibility criteria and how the benefits are calculated.

-Years of Service Age Monthly Service Pension

-Pension Credit

-35 years Any age \$3,900

-30 or more years Any age \$3,400 plus \$100/yr of service for years over 30 up to \$3,900

-25 years Any Age \$2,000 up to age 57

-25 Years 57 or older \$2,500 plus \$100/yr of service for years over 25 up to \$3,500 maximum.
+Years of Service Pension Credit Age Monthly Service 35 years Any age \$3,900 30 or more years Any age \$3,400 plus \$100/yr of service for years over 30 up to \$3,900 25 years Any age \$2,000 up to age 57 25 Years 57 or older \$2,500 plus \$100/yr of service for years over 25 up to \$3,500 maximum.

-Effective January 1, 2020, the following enhancements will be implemented:
+Effective January 1, 2024, the following enhancements will be implemented: